 If you’re sensitive to smells, hot food is usually the worst offender.
 Try to make as many of your meals include cold or room temperature food, and get rid of anything that overwhelms your smell receptors.

-If these non-medical options aren’t providing you with relief and your symptoms are interfering with your daily life, it’s a good idea to talk to your health care provider about medication options.
+What About Medication If these non-medical options aren’t providing you with relief and your symptoms are interfering with your daily life, it’s a good idea to talk to your health care provider about medication options.
 There are a variety of antihistamines and prescription nausea medications that are considered safe to take during pregnancy, and can make a world of difference during this often trying time.

 For some women, nausea and vomiting are so persistent during pregnancy that they are unable to keep any food down.
 This condition is called hyperemesis gravidarum, and can cause dehydration and weight loss as a result of vomiting multiple times every day.
 If you think you may be suffering from this condition, it’s important to see a doctor as soon as possible, as hospitalization and IV fluids are part of the typical treatment course.